KSSwimmy/KSSwimmy/README.md

 - Deployed using Maven (While using IntelliJ as an IDE)
 - Built the database using PostgreSQL
 - Connected FrontEnd Devs using Swagger
-- Built and checked the functionality of the API requests using Postman
+- Built and checked the functionality of the CRUD **(CREATE READ UPDATE and DELETE)** API requests using Postman
 -  Adobe Illustrator was used to create the UI page layout

 *Personally, I'd like to come back and rebuild this project, however I'd prefer to use open source APIs to help out with the backend.
 Or maybe I'll build it using C++ 🤔*